rust-lang/prev.rust-lang.org/community.md

 ---
 layout: default
-title: Rust Community &middot; The Rust Programming Language
+title: The Rust Community &middot; The Rust Programming Language
 ---

-# Rust Community
+# The Rust Community

 Rust is an amazing programming language, but its greatest strength is its kind and inclusive community.